Stranger (Peking Duk song)

 "Stranger" is a song by Australian electronic music duo Peking Duk featuring Swedish singer Elliphant.

 The song was written late in 2015 in Sydney while Elliphant was touring for the Falls Festival.
 The song was redone by the trio several times over the year.
 Elliphant is grateful the duo ignored her request "to give it to another artist", saying "I told them that maybe there would be a better person to do 'Stranger' because they weren't satisfied, I wasn't coming up with the vocal they wanted.
 If I heard it out there with some other girl now I would be so annoyed."

-At the ARIA Music Awards of 2017, the song was nominated for three awards, winning ARIA Award for Song of the Year.
+At the ARIA Music Awards of 2017, the song was nominated for three awards, winning Song of the Year.
 At the APRA Music Awards of 2018, the song won Dance Work of the Year.